-To promote the development of competitive and sustainable industrial parks to maximize the industrial and logistics capacity of Mexico.
+AMPIP promotes the development of competitive and sustainable industrial parks, to enhance the industrial and logistics capacity of Mexico.

-Leading the development of industrial infrastructure of excellence in Mexico.
+AMPIP is the leading organization of industrial parks that encourages the development of industrial real estate infrastructure of excellence in Mexico.

-AMPIP holds strategic alliances with business organizations and government agencies in Mexico and the United States, which are of great benefit to its members.
+AMPIP counts on strategic alliances with business organizations and government entities in Mexico and abroad, to join efforts towards the competitiveness of the industry and the country.

 The maquiladora industry was created in 1964 by the Mexican government, in response to the cancellation of the Bracero Program with the United States.
 During World War II, this program allowed Mexican citizens to work legally across the border to fulfill the lack of local workers, who were busy attending the war.
 However, at the end of the conflict, Mexican workers were replaced by US soldiers returning home.